 The Royal College of Nursing (RCN) Congress is the biggest event of the nursing calendar and attracts more than 4,000 nurses from across the UK and beyond.
 It provides a platform for nurses to share and develop nursing practice and influence health policy debates.
 This year Congress was held at the ACC in Liverpool from 19th to 22nd May.
-Lesley, our Patient Support Manager, and Tony, an AKU patient and trustee, travelled to Liverpool to exhibit an AKU Stand.
+Hannah, our Patient Support Manager, and Tony, an AKU patient and trustee, travelled to Liverpool to exhibit an AKU Stand.
 This was the 4th year we’ve had a stand at Congress and other than a handful of nurses who’d been to our stand on previous year’s, most nurses at Congress had never heard of AKU.

 The first full day of Congress was extremely busy, as this was the day focussing on student nurses.
 It was great to see how keen and motivated they are to learn and increase their knowledge base.
 We promoted our forthcoming RCNi eLearning module, which will be launched soon.
 This has been specifically designed to raise awareness of AKU amongst nurses and help them understand how AKU can impact on the quality of life of patients and their families or carers.
 By completing the module, nurses will gain Continuing Professional Development (CPD) points, an important part of the revalidation process that all nurses in England need to follow to maintain their registration with the Nursing & Midwifery Council (NMC).

-With Congress in Liverpool, some of the team from the NAC were able to join Lesley and Tony on the stand.
+With Congress in Liverpool, some of the team from the NAC were able to join Hannah and Tony on the stand.
 Shirley the dietitian and Helen and Emily, the research nurses, came down to offer their support as well as taking the opportunity to look around the exhibition area.
-Lesley visited some stands that may be of interest to our patient group and hopes to involve some of them in future patient workshops.
+Hannah visited some stands that may be of interest to our patient group and hopes to involve some of them in future patient workshops.

 According to Tony, ‘this is an event that is well worth attending’.
 For Tony, it was the first time he’d attended congress even though quite a few years ago in his nursing days he was a member of the RCN.
 According to Tony, it was a busy few days but well worth it.
 Tony said;

 ‘The busiest day was on Monday, which was aimed at students.
-Lesley and I were kept extremely busy with students keen to improve their knowledge.
+Hannah and I were kept extremely busy with students keen to improve their knowledge.
 The other days we had a steady stream of people with many surprised they had not heard of AKU before.
 It was also useful for them to be able to talk to a person who had AKU and to explain what it was like living with it.
 I don’t know how many times I had my ears felt!’

 ‘We also had people who had visited the stand in previous years who came along to check on how things were progressing with the research.
 One surprise I had was when I was approached by a lady who knew about the illness because she knew of someone who had AKU but was not attending the NAC.’